gr4ym4ntx/weblog_parsing/README.md

 # weblog_parsing
-A variety of scripts to aid in weblog analysis
+A variety of simple scripts to aid in weblog analysis